 - Nominator submits a completed nomination packet via the online form.
 A completed nomination packet includes:

-- Nomination letter from the nominee’s dean or department head (if the letter is submitted from the department head, it should be approved by the dean prior to submitting).
+- Nomination letter: In colleges with departments, the nomination letter can come from the dean or department head.
+If the letter is submitted from the department head, it should be approved by the dean prior to submitting.
+In colleges without departments, the dean must submit the nomination letter, so no endorsement is necessary.
 The letter should highlight how the nominee excels in their field and any outstanding achievements they have made.

 - Copy of the nominee’s curriculum vitae (not to exceed five pages in length)